-4.1 Prospective features
+Prospective features

-The value analysis does not check all the properties that could be expected of it.
-Support for each of these missing features could arrive quickly if the need was expressed.
+The value analysis does not check all the properties that could be expected of it1.
+Support for each of these missing features could arrive if the need was expressed.
+Below are some of the existing limitations.

-4.1.1 Strict aliasing rules
+Strict aliasing rules